 If you, or someone you know, has been injured or become ill while on the job in Daytona Beach, Florida, you may be entitled to workers’ compensation benefits in Daytona Beach.
 All businesses in the state of Florida that have over 4 employees are required to have a workers’ compensation insurance plan in place.
 It’s important to report your injury or illness within 30 days of your injury or illness to your supervisor.
 Most companies have a plan in place for reporting such injuries or illnesses.
 Make sure to know what your companies plan is and how to proceed if you’re injured or become ill due to a workplace situation.

-Florida Workers’ Compensation Lawyers Coalition in Daytona Beach, FL has been in business for decades and we always treat each and every client as if they were the only client we have.
+Florida Lawyers 360 in Daytona Beach, FL has been in business for decades and we always treat each and every client as if they were the only client we have.
 Give our Daytona Beach workers’ compensation lawyers a call at (786) 249-7999 today to let us show you how we can help you with your workers’ compensation claim.
 You’re not alone when you call us.

 Table of Contents